Sreesanth-S/Network-Traffic-Monitor/README.md

 # Network Security Monitor

-A comprehensive real-time network traffic analysis and threat detection system with an intuitive web dashboard.
+A Comprehensive Real-Time Network Traffic Analysis and Threat Detection System with an intuitive Web dashboard.
 Monitor network packets, detect suspicious activities, and visualize threats in real-time.

 ## 🌟 Features